Build your future

 Take advantage of the University’s free leadership and mentoring programmes, which can be tailored to suit your interests and ambitions:

-- Wellington International Leadership Programme (WILP) is designed to develop your leadership potential, advance your intercultural knowledge, and build your effectiveness as a global citizen.
+- The Wellington International Leadership Programme (WILP) is designed to develop your leadership potential, advance your intercultural knowledge, and build your effectiveness as a global citizen.
 It will also provide you with local and international contacts and experiences that can help you build your career.

 - Wellington Plus gives you leadership, social responsibility, and employability skills through volunteering.
 You will make connections with other students, employers, and people in the not-for-profit sector across Wellington.